wieden-kennedy/pyrowire/docs/doc_sections/tutorial.rst

 .. code:: python

     @pyrowire.validator(name='yo_momma')
-    def yo_momma_validator(message_data=None):
+    def yo_momma_validator(message_data):
+        if not message_data:
+            raise TypeError("message_data must not be None")

         return not 'yo momma' == message_data['message'].lower().strip()

-Hmm...this will work, definitely.
-But, maybe it's too harsh.
+Hmm...this will work, but, maybe it's too harsh.
 Let's back it up so that our custom validator just checks to ensure that the phrase 'yo momma' is in the text body.

 .. code:: python

     @pyrowire.validator(name='yo_momma')
-    def yo_momma_validator(message_data=None):
+    def yo_momma_validator(message_data):
+        if not message_data:
+            raise TypeError("message_data must not be None")

         import re
         return not re.search(r'\byo momma\b', message_data['message'].lower().strip())